danwing/cidfi/draft-wing-cidfi.md

   |<-----------------------------------+                  |
 ~~~~~
 {: artwork-align="center"}

+The short header's Destination Connection ID (DCID) can be 0 bytes or
+as short as 8 bits, so multiple QUIC clients are likely to use the
+same incoming Destination CID on their own UDP 4-tuple.
+The STUN
+Indication message allows the CIDFI network element to distinguish
+each QUIC client's UDP 4-tuple.

 Because multiple QUIC clients will use the same incoming Destination
 CID on their own UDP 4-tuple, the STUN Indication message also allows